Which founding figure aimed to strengthen the federal government and is known for his financial plans?

 Study for the AMSCO AP United States History Exam.
 Explore flashcards and multiple-choice questions with detailed explanations.
 Get ready for your APUSH exam!

-The founding figure known for aiming to strengthen the federal government through his financial plans is Alexander Hamilton.
-He served as the first Secretary of the Treasury and implemented a series of measures designed to create a strong federal financial system.
-These included the establishment of a national bank, the federal assumption of state debts, and the creation of a system for collecting tariffs and taxes.
+The founding figure known for his efforts to strengthen the federal government through his financial plans is Alexander Hamilton.
+As the first Secretary of the Treasury under President George Washington, Hamilton devised a comprehensive financial strategy that included the establishment of a national bank, the federal assumption of state debts, and the implementation of tariffs and excise taxes.
+His vision was to create a stable national economy that would promote trade and encourage investment, thus strengthening the federal government’s authority and functionality.

 Subscribe